Big brown bat: Conservation

 The big brown bat is evaluated at the lowest conservation priority by the IUCN—least concern.
 It meets the criteria for this designation because it has a wide geographic distribution, a large population size, occurrence in protected areas, and tolerance to habitat modification by humans.
 While other bat species in the Eastern United States have experienced significant population declines (up to 98% loss) due to white-nose syndrome, the big brown bat is relatively resistant to its effects.
 Even in caves harboring Pseudogymnoascus destructans, the fungus that causes white-nose syndrome, big brown bats maintain normal torpor patterns.
 Unlike in other species more affected by white-nose syndrome, big brown bats are able to retain more of their body fat throughout hibernation.
 In fact, some regions of the eastern United States have seen an increase in big brown bat populations since the arrival of white-nose syndrome.

 Relationship to people

+The big brown bat is the official state mammal of the District of Columbia.